microsoft/azserialconsole/sysrq.md

 |``0``-``9`` | Sets the console log level, controlling which kernel messages will be printed to your console. (``0``, for example would make it so that only emergency messages like PANICs or OOPSes would make it to your console.)

 ### Distribution-specific documentation ###
+For distribution specific documentation on SysRq and steps to configure Linux to create a crash dump when it receives a SysRq "Crash" command, see the links below:
 #### Ubuntu ####
  - [Kernel Crash Dump](https://help.ubuntu.com/lts/serverguide/kernel-crash-dump.html)
 #### Red Hat ####